Skip to content

 Annotations

-The @xript annotation convention lets you declare xript manifest bindings directly in TypeScript source code.
-The xript scan command reads these annotations and generates the bindings and capabilities sections of your manifest automatically.
+The @xript annotation convention lets you declare manifest bindings directly in TypeScript source.
+The xript scan command reads these annotations and generates the bindings and capabilities sections of your manifest, so the binding lives next to the function it describes instead of in a separate file.

 Declares a function as an xript binding at the given dot-delimited path.
 Dots create namespace nesting in the manifest.